U of Maryland Tour: By The Numbers

 As big as it is, the university is still growing, with about 20 construction projects underway when we visited in early 2020.
 Dump trucks, cranes, backhoes and bright-orange barriers dot the campus.
 Among the projects is a renovation of the Admissions building, so be aware that information sessions and tours originate at the on-campus, four-star hotel, which funnily enough is called The Hotel.
 It’s very nice and no doubt a major plus for visiting parents.

 Campus architecture is a mix of old-fashioned red brick and ultra-modern steel-and-glass, sometimes combined.
 The new Brendan Iribe Computer Science building is walls upon walls of glass, replete with hi-tech collaborative classrooms and maker-spaces.
 Its design is said to be informed by Silicon Valley, specifically Google, whose co-founder, Sergey Brin is an alum.
 So is Kevin Plank of Under Armour and Jim Henson of Muppets fame.
 Larry David, too.
-Word is he was pretty, pretty funny back in the day.
+Pretty, pretty good.

 Maryland’s cutting-edge proclivities are on full display with its biometric identification program, where students are admitted to dining halls with a scan of their hand.
 Its looming concrete football stadium is a monument to its school spirit (all games are free of charge to students).
 Its Xfinity Arena, which seats about 18,000, is the largest indoor stadium in Maryland.